How To Explain Employment Gaps in an Interview

-If you have a gap in your employment history, the first thing to know is that you are not alone.
+If you have a gap in your employment history, the first thing to know is that you're not alone.
 According to the Bureau of Labor Statistics, the vast majority of people have been unemployed at some point in their working-age lives.
-How should you explain a gap in your employment history during an interview?
-In this quick video below, Indeed recruiter Leslie explains how you can customize your answer based on your situation and how you spent the time you were not employed.

-There are a few easy-to-follow guidelines for how to address gaps in your employment history:
+There are a few easy-to-follow guidelines for how to explain employment gaps during an interview:

 1. Be prepared to talk about it